April 16, 2024

-Skills Database: 4 Reasons Why You Need One
+Skills Inventory: 4 Reasons Why You Need One

 Editorial Team

-Skills Database: 4 Reasons Why You Need One
+Skills Inventory: 4 Reasons Why You Need One

-A skills or competency database is more than just a list of skills and competencies.
+A skills inventory is more than just a list of skills and competencies.
 It is a must-have for effective workforce management during a bruising talent crunch.

 Whether your organisation is small or large, it is important to know what skills and competencies your employees bring to the table as that is the best way to match the right people with the right jobs.